Crayon Shin-chan: Fierceness That Invites Storm! The Kasukabe Boys of the Evening Sun: Plot

 They decide to go to the forbidden area where nobody is allowed to go, to find out what the mayor is hiding there.
 But the mayor and his men chase.
-Shin-chan and friends turn into the heroes with a completely different attire and attack the mayor and his men with their new powers.
+Shin-chan and friends turn into the heroes with a completely different attire and making them stronger and faster and attack the mayor and his men with their new powers.
 The mayor takes control of a robot and captures Tsubaki, but Shin-chan and his friends save her.
 But their powers are unable to defeat the mayor.
 When the mayor tilts the train, they use their code word for their team, Kasukabe defence group, fight.
-With that, they defeat the mayor and reach the forbidden area, where They find the hidden thing.
+With that wings appear in the boy's backs, causing them to fly and with that they defeat the mayor and reach the forbidden area, where They find the hidden thing.
 The hidden thing was actually "the end", which means that the film has come to an end.
 The mayor had hidden this so that nobody would be able to complete the film.
 After that everyone returns to the theatre.
 Shin-chan tries to find Tsubaki, when his parents and friends realize that Tsubaki was actually a film character and therefore never existed.
-The comfort Shin-chan when he feels sorry.
+They comfort Shin-chan when he feels sorry.
+While Kasukabe Defence Force takes Shin-chan, he hears Shiro barking for him.
+Shin-chan reunites with Shiro.
 The movie ends with Shin-chan and his friends and family returning home.